mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/moving-to-dotnet-7/index.md

 block_webcrawlers = true
 +++

-Things plugin authors should be aware of when running in .NET 6:
+Things plugin authors should be aware of when running in .NET 7:

 - Target .NET 4.8 for your plugin so it runs on either runtime.
-- How to enable debugging from Visual Studio when running in .NET Core/6.
+- How to enable debugging from Visual Studio when running in .NET Core/7.
-- Link to: how yak packages specify if they are built for .NET 6, .NET 4.8, or even possibly have both versions.
+- Link to: how yak packages specify if they are built for .NET 7, .NET 6, .NET 4.8, or even possibly have many versions.